pixmusix/Parisians/README.md

     build_map.vinegar()
 ```

 Because the resulting maps are very large files, *Parisians* uses [tiled rendering](https://en.wikipedia.org/wiki/Tiled_rendering) to manage ram overflow.
-These tiles are saved in the .tiles directory and are created from mara.png with the sizzors.py script.
+These tiles are saved in the ./tiles directory and are created from mara.png with the sizzors.py script.

 ```bash
 Python3 cartographer.py